Nicrom098195/Universe-Simulator/README.md

 | Red giant | 3 |
 | Black hole | 4 |

+## Important

+With both of the 2 first methods shown before, for all the time that's possible will be centered the last star or black hole created.
+If it collides with another body, it could be eliminated and not be centered anymore, showing the X0 Y0 coordinates at the center.
+With the third method the center will automatically be X0 Y0, if you want to center your favorite celestial body, in all the three methods you can modify the **center** element in the file *settings.json*, by just putting in the name of the boty that you prefer.

 Special thanks to Gpopcorn for the original project [AccurateSpaceSimulator](https://github.com/Gpopcorn/AccurateSpaceSimulator)